j-ack-bennett/Lost-and-Found/README.md

 # Lost and Found

-## Week 7 Large group project
+## Enspiral Dev Academy Large Group Project

 The focus of this app is to practice using the Full Stack we teach, (with auth) in a large scale app.

 The idea of the app is to create a "billboard" style site for people to post about their animals that have gone missing, and for people who have found stray animals to post about them.

-The hope is that within a small community this could be a great go to for making sure those run-away floofs make it home safely.
+The hope is that within a small community this could be a great go to for making sure those run-away floofs make it home safely

 ## The Tech